yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_vpc_network.html.markdown

 }
 ```

-This data source is used to define [VPC Networks] to use to other resources.
+This data source is used to define [VPC Networks] that can be used by other resources.

 ## Argument Reference